open-feature/java-sdk-contrib/tools/flagd-http-connector/README.md

 The implementation is using Java HttpClient.

 ## Use cases and benefits
-* Reduce infrastructure/devops work, without additional containers needed.
+* flagd installation is not required, working independently.
+  Minimizing infrastructure and DevOps overhead - no extra containers required.
-* Reduce latency, since the data is fetched in-process.
+* Low latency by fetching data directly in-process.
-* Reduce external network traffic from the Http source even without a flagd separate container / proxy when polling cache is used.
+* Decreased external network traffic from the HTTP source, even without a standalone flagd container or proxy, when using polling cache.
-* Use as an additional provider for fallback / internal backup service via multi-provider.
+* Can serve as an additional provider for fallback or internal backup scenarios using a multi-provider setup.

-### What happens if the Http source is down when application is starting ?
+### What happens if the Http source is down during application startup?

-It supports optional fail-safe initialization via cache, such that on initial fetch error following by source downtime window, initial payload  is taken from cache to avoid starting with default values until the source is back up.
-Therefore, the cache ttl expected to be higher than the expected source down-time to recover from during initialization.
+Http Connector supports optional fail-safe initialization using a cache.
+If the initial fetch fails due to source unavailability, it can load the initial payload from the cache instead of falling back to default values.
+This ensures smoother startup behavior until the source becomes available again.
+To be effective, the fallback cache’s TTL should be longer than the expected duration of the source downtime during initialization.

 ### Polling cache
 The polling cache is used to store the payload fetched from the URL.